Home fire safety checklist

 - Check the gas cylinder on your barbecue regularly.
 Before lighting the barbecue, check the cylinder’s expiry date.
 Check that the hose connections are tight, that there’s no leakage, and that the hose isn’t damaged or worn.
 Check the hose for signs of cracking.

 Smoke alarms are essential for home fire safety.
+It’s also the law that all Australian homes must have smoke alarms.

 Only working smoke alarms save lives.
 Here’s what to do to keep smoke alarms in working order: